VioletViolaVi/Milestone-Project-4/README.md

 ### About Us Customer Satisfaction Title
 The “__*Customer Satisfaction*__” title was changed to “__*Our Customers*__” to better match the style of the other two mission statements written alongside it.
 The tile was reduced in length making the page look cleaner, simpler and more responsive across different screen sizes.
 ### Checkout History Button
 The “__*CHECKOUT HISTORY*__” button was changed into a person icon because it was better visually for the user to see a picture representing a function instead of more text.
 It made it easier and faster for the user to understand how to navigate through the website.
 Also, the link takes the user to a part of the website where a variety of activities could be carried out instead of only viewing their checkout history.
-These other activities included saving and updating user personal details and changing their passwords, as well as viewing their order history.
+These other activities included: adding emails, saving and updating user personal details and changing their passwords, as well as viewing their order history.
 So a more generic symbol better suited this.
 ### Checkout History Title
 The “__*Checkout History*__” title was changed into “__*My Profile*__” as its page ended up consisting of more information about the user, other than just their order history.
 This page contained: the user’s personal details, ability to change personal details, an access link to change their password and the user’s drink order history.
 Due to all these different features added to this page, its title required a name more reflective of its content thus, “__*My Profile*__”.
 ### Checkout History Confirmation Order